Methodology (How this checker works)

 Every source is stored as a snapshot and hashed with SHA256 to preserve integrity.

-4) Status definitions (Traffic Light)
+7) Status definitions (Traffic Light)

 - GREEN (PASS): No rule violations detected based on available evidence.

-- UNKNOWN: Insufficient evidence to conclude (missing product facts or unclear authorization/terms).
+- UNKNOWN: Insufficient evidence to conclude.

-5) Scope and limitations
+8) Scope and limitations

 - Requirements can vary by authority, route, and time.

-6) Reporting an update
+9) Reporting an update

 If you believe a source has changed or a requirement is outdated: